So we had a drive-by caller called in Mr. Sterdley.

 This guy's calling in relationship to nothing that we've talked about today.

-He's just a liberal and he's offended that I say liberals want freebies.
+He's just a liberal, and he's offended that I say liberals want freebies.

 And he's calling to say he's a liberal and he doesn't want freebies.

-I just thought we're worn out.
+I just thought to, you know, worn out.

-The one place, the one place where somebody tried to stop that from happening was the Bush administration.
+Especially when now the subject of the subprime mortgage, the one place, the one place where somebody tried to stop that from happening was the Bush administration.

 The effort might have been half-assed, but they at least tried.

-I can get audio sound bites for you of Barney Frank telling regulators to go pound sand as they were trying to rein in what was happening.
+I can get audio soundbites for you of Barney Frank telling regulators to go pound sand as they were trying to rein in what was happening.

 Honor system, my foot, there wasn't any honor system, and nobody ever claims the honor system.